cloro

 Industry Analysis

-An AI search engine is not just a chatbot.
-It is a hybrid system that combines the real-time index of a traditional search engine with the reasoning capabilities of a Large Language Model (LLM).
+An AI search engine is more than a chatbot.
+It is a hybrid system that pairs the real-time index of a traditional search engine with the reasoning capabilities of a Large Language Model (LLM).

 Key characteristics:

-1. Conversational Context: You can ask follow-up questions (“What about for a vegan diet?”) without restating the context.
+1. Conversational context.
+You can ask follow-up questions (“What about for a vegan diet?”) without restating context.

-3. Citation-First: Unlike creative writing bots, AI search engines rigorously cite their sources (often with clickable footnotes).
+3. Citation-first.
+Unlike creative writing bots, AI search engines cite their sources, often with clickable footnotes.

-4. Multi-Modal: They can “see” images, read PDFs, and sometimes even watch videos to find answers.
+4. Multi-modal.
+They can read images and PDFs, and sometimes parse videos to find answers.

 The market has fragmented.
 It is no longer just Google vs. Bing.